DIY Modular High-Vacuum System

 Initial Thoughts and Design

-Very early on, I had determined that a project of this magnitude would need to be broken down into smaller parts and some bounds had to be added.
+Very early on, I determined that a project of this magnitude would need to be broken down into smaller parts, and some bounds would need to be set.
 Importantly, I am a graduate student working with limited time and an even more limited budget.
 This meant that, as often as possible, I would need to purchase components second hand or build them from scratch myself.

 With these thoughts in mind, I first wanted to try tackling the vacuum system itself.
-While I knew that I would eventually need a full two stage vacuum system to reach the true "high vacuum" regime, I started with a single stage pump.
-Or rather, the suction end of a refrigerator compressor.
+While I knew that I would eventually need a full two-stage vacuum system to reach the true "high-vacuum" regime, I started with a single stage pump.
+Or rather, the suction end of a refrigerator compressor salvaged from a broken refrigerator.

-Very early on, I had determined that a project of this magnitude would need to be broken down into smaller parts and some bounds had to be added.
+Very early on, I determined that a project of this magnitude would need to be broken down into smaller parts, and some bounds would need to be set.
 Importantly, I am a graduate student working with limited time and an even more limited budget.
 This meant that, as often as possible, I would need to purchase components second hand or build them from scratch myself.

 With these thoughts in mind, I first wanted to try tackling the vacuum system itself.
-While I knew that I would eventually need a full two stage vacuum system to reach the true "high vacuum" regime, I started with a single stage pump.
-Or rather, the suction end of a refrigerator compressor.
+While I knew that I would eventually need a full two-stage vacuum system to reach the true "high-vacuum" regime, I started with a single stage pump.
+Or rather, the suction end of a refrigerator compressor salvaged from a broken refrigerator.

 Acquisition of Vacuum Pumps and Gauge